- 1920s - 1930s Approximate date based on publications (Creation)

 Letter from Norman de Garis Davies to Newberry on tomb TT192 belonging to Kheruef, the Steward of Queen Tiy.

-Letter from Henry Hall to Newberry on a stela depicting Seker and Tutu (British Museum, EA 211), 31st January 1923, with a rubbing of an inscription on a granite fragment (identified during previous archival processing as a fragment of sarcophogus in the tomb of Ay (Cairo Museum, 220.127.116.11) (TopBib i.551).
-The letter has been labelled by Newberry ‘King Ay’.
+Letter from Henry Hall to Newberry on a stela depicting Seker and Tutu (British Museum, EA 211), 31st January 1923, with a rubbing of an inscription on a granite fragment (identified during previous archival processing as a fragment of the sarcophagus in the tomb of Ay (Cairo Museum, Temp.
+No. 22.214.171.124) (TopBib i.551).
+The letter has been labelled as ‘King Ay’ by Newberry.

-Notes relating to Ay including reference cards with copies of inscriptions, and notes on tomb.
+Notes relating to Ay, including reference cards with copies of inscriptions and notes on the tomb.

 Notes and reference cards relating to Tyi, Amenhotep III, Akhenaten, Amenhotep IV and Nefertiti.